-Install your camera in a still position, either on a tripod or on a drone.
+- Install your camera in a fixed and secure position, either on a tripod or to a drone.
+If doing the latter, you must use special gear to stabilize the image.
 Attaching it to a cameraman or to you with steadicams is an option.
-Note that the binding equipment might be visible in the frame.
-However, you can edit the video afterwards and hide the unwanted parts.
+The binding equipment might be visible in the frame, but you can edit these out of the video afterwards.

 2 To create 3D animation

-If you would like people to be able to “walk around” your virtual world and look at it from different points just like users of Google street view can do, consider creating 3D animated VR content.
+If you would like people to “walk around” your virtual world and look at it from different viewpoints, just as users of Google street view can do, consider creating 3D animated VR content.

-So how is it possible to create this 3D animation for Virtual Reality?
+How is it possible to create 3D animation for Virtual Reality?

 There is a strong demand from businesses to get easy tools for VR content creation, and the technology is trying to fulfill this need with 3D scanners.
 Yes, it is possible to scan real objects, premises, interiors, and even people with special cameras and then get their 3D versions.
 For example, this is possible with Structure Sensor.
 It works best with iPads.